ShareHouse

 ABOUT SHAREHOUSE

-ShareHouse, headquartered in Fargo, N.D., has treated adults struggling with chemical dependency and co-occurring mental health disorders for more than 40 years.
-The rehabilitation center provides a continuum of treatment services, including standard outpatient treatment (OP), intensive outpatient treatment (IOP), residential treatment, and continuing care.
-The facility also offers educational seminars for DUI offenders.
+ShareHouse, headquartered in Fargo, N.D., has been providing treatment for adults struggling with chemical dependency and co-occurring mental health disorders for over 40 years.
+The rehabilitation center offers a range of treatment services, including standard outpatient treatment (OP), intensive outpatient treatment (IOP), residential treatment, and continuing care.
+The facility also provides educational seminars for DUI offenders.

 TREATMENT & ASSESSMENT

-To be eligible for admission, individuals must be at least 18 years of age and have no history of violence, sexual assault, or sex addiction.
-As part of the intake process, clients undergo a bio-psycho-social evaluation to determine the most appropriate level of care for their needs.
-The facility offers three levels of residential treatment: high intensity (a minimum of 30 hours of programming per week), medium intensity (15 to 29 hours of programming per week), and low intensity (5 to 14 hours of programming per week).
+Before admission, individuals must be at least 18 years old and have no history of violence, sexual assault, or sex addiction.
+Clients undergo a bio-psycho-social evaluation to determine their appropriate level of care.
+ShareHouse offers three levels of residential treatment: high intensity (minimum of 30 hours of programming per week), medium intensity (15 to 29 hours of programming per week), and low intensity (5 to 14 hours of programming per week).

-In order to create an individualized experience, clients work with the treatment team to select appropriate therapy groups from ShareHouse’s “Treatment Mall.”
-Available groups within the Treatment Mall cover a variety of topics, including trauma, the 12-Steps, anger management, gender-specific issues, and parenting.
-While most counseling occurs in a group setting, clients are granted one-on-one sessions with on-site clinicians as needed.
+To customize the treatment experience, clients work with the treatment team to select therapy groups from ShareHouse’s “Treatment Mall.”
+These groups cover various topics including trauma, the 12-Steps, anger management, gender-specific issues, and parenting.
+While most counseling occurs in a group setting, clients can also have individual sessions with on-site clinicians as needed.

-Outpatient programming is designed to serve as a step-down from residential care.
+Outpatient programming is designed as a step-down from residential care.
 Clients learn relapse prevention skills and develop a comprehensive plan for long-term sobriety.
-Those enrolled in IOP meet three times a week, while clients at the standard level of outpatient care meet twice a week.
-Those at the continuing care level meet once a week.
+IOP clients meet three times a week, standard outpatient care clients meet twice a week, and continuing care clients meet once a week.

 STAFF CREDENTIALS